How to shop online safely and avoid getting scammed

 If you want to return your goods, you are then obliged to a refund within 14 days.
-However, for physical goods, a retailer is allowed wait until they have received back your goods before processing your refund.
+However, for physical goods, a retailer is allowed to wait until they have received back your goods before processing your refund.

 Even if shopping within the EU, read the terms and conditions and delivery information carefully before buying.
 Is delivery guaranteed within a certain number of days?
 Will you be given a tracking code?